-At the beginning of a data warehousing project, the design team in cooperation with the business managers have to clarify the requirements, identify the sources and the target, and determine the appropriate transformations for that specific project; i.e., the first goal is to construct a conceptual design of the ETL process [17, 16, 9].
+At the beginning of a data warehousing project, the design team in cooperation with the business managers have to clarify the requirements, identify the sources and the target, and determine the appropriate transformations for that specific project; i.e., the first goal is to construct a conceptual design of the ETL process [20, 18, 8].
 The most important part of this task is to identify the schema mappings between the source and the target schemata.
-For example, in Figure 2, one should identify the mapping between S_1 , whose metadata are in English, and S_2 , whose metadata are in French; e.g., both tables PRODUCTS and PRODUITS conceptually represent the same kind of information.
 This procedure is usually done through analysis of the structure and content of the existing data sources and their intentional mapping to the common data warehouse model.
 Possible data cleaning problems can also be detected at this early part of the design.
-Conceptual modeling formalisms (both ad-hoc and UML-based) have been proposed in the literature [17, 16, 9].
-Also, several research approaches have been proposed towards the automation of the schema mapping procedure [11]; here, we mention CLIO, the most prominent one, which has also been adapted by commercial solutions proposed by IBM [3].
+Conceptual modeling formalisms (both ad-hoc and UML-based) have been proposed in the literature [20, 18, 8].
+Also, several research approaches have been proposed towards the automation of the schema mapping procedure [10]; one of the most prominent examples is CLIO, which has also been adapted by commercial solutions proposed by IBM [2].
+However, so far, the automatic schema mapping supports cases of simple ETL transformations.
+On the contrary, there exists a semi-automatic method that uses ontologies and semantic web technology to infer the appropriate interattribute mappings along with the respective transformations needed in an ETL process [16].